concord-consortium/lab/README.md

 - `npm test` will run all tests.
 - `npm run test:coverage` will execute all tests and display code coverage stats.

+### Modules

+Note that most of the JS source files use paths relative to "src/lab" directory instead to the file itself.
+It's caused by the fact that this project has been using RequireJS and has been converted semi-automatically.
+It's fine but it requires custom configuration in a few places:

+- Webpack: `resolve: { modules: [path.resolve(__dirname, "./src/lab"), "node_modules"] }`
+- Jest, package.json: `"modulePaths": [ "<rootDir>/src/lab" ]`
+- NodeJS scripts have to setup NODE_PATH env variable (too see example config check `md2d-node-api.js`).

 ## Contributing to Lab

 If you think you'd like to contribute to Lab as an external developer: